China Labour Bulletin – Supporting the workers’ movement in China

 CLB is committed to managing its financial, material and human resources responsibly and in line with internationally accepted best practice.
 We aim to create and maintain a safe and productive work environment in which the full potential of staff and partners can be realised.
 In the course of our work, we endeavour to act in a cost-effective manner, with respect to individual rights and with due consideration to environmental sustainability and protection.

-China Labour Bulletin is headquartered in Hong Kong and employs 14 full-time staff from mainland China, Hong Kong and overseas.
-Our staff have decades of experience in labour relations in China, labour law, the practical implementation of collective bargaining, and the global trade union movement, as well as media and communications strategy inside China and internationally (see contact information below for more details).
+China Labour Bulletin is headquartered in Hong Kong and employs more than a dozen full-time staff from mainland China, Hong Kong and overseas.
+Our staff have decades of experience in labour relations in China, labour law, the practical implementation of collective bargaining, and the global trade union movement, as well as media and communications strategy inside China and internationally.

-CLB’s website contains a comprehensive range of resources for international trade unionists, researchers, journalists and others who wish to know more about the workers’ movement and trade unionism in China:
+CLB’s dual-language website contains a comprehensive range of resources for policy makers, trade unionists, researchers, journalists and others who wish to know more about the workers’ movement and trade unionism in China:

-- Workers’ Voices is a unique archive containing nearly 100 English-language summaries of CLB Director Han Dongfang’s conversations with workers dating from 2007 to 2015.
-These stories have also been collected in an e-book China’s Workers Wronged published by Radio Free Asia.
+- Workers’ Voices is a unique archive containing nearly 100 English-language summaries of CLB Executive Director Han Dongfang’s conversations with workers between 2007 and 2015.
+These stories have also been collected in an e-book, China’s Workers Wronged, published by Radio Free Asia.

 CLB is widely acknowledged as the leading authority on the workers’ movement and labour relations in China and our expert opinion has been widely quoted in international media such as the New York Times, Wall Street Journal, Financial Times, and The Economist.